 Try to stay away from a patient who has been infected with the disease, unless he or she is taking antibiotics.
 Always wash your hands properly before drinking, and eating and after using washroom.
 By doing this, you can prevent germs from entering inside your body.
 If your doctor has given you antibiotics, follow his instructions carefully and never stop taking the medicines even if you are feeling absolutely fine.

-If you'd like to read similar articles to Is Walking Pnuemonia Contagious after Taking Antibiotics, we recommend you browse around our Diseases & secondary effects category.
+If you want to read similar articles to Is Walking Pnuemonia Contagious after Taking Antibiotics, we recommend you visit our Diseases & secondary effects category.